TW-Japan/SP-2025-activities/README.md

-# 🎎 Japan Activities Guide 2025
+# 🎎 Japan – Steph and Sarah's Activities Guide 2025

-This repository contains a mobile-friendly, collapsible attractions guide for your 2025 Japan adventure.
+This repository contains a mobile-friendly, collapsible attractions guide for Steph and Sarah's 2025 Japan adventure.
-It showcases top-rated attractions, markets, tours, and experiences across **Bangkok** and **Phuket**—organised in an intuitive, structured format.
+It showcases top-rated attractions, markets, tours, and experiences across **Osaka** and **Tokyo** — organised in an intuitive, structured format.

 ## ✅ Live Site